If you would also like a face painter to attend your event, just ask Auntie Julie.

 Are you inviting your adult friends and their children, or is the party just for your child and their friends?
 There isn’t a problem either way, it’s just the way the party dynamics are set up is different.

 If the party is primarily for the adults, then hire two rooms, one for the adults and one for the entertainer and children.
-If you are at home, then the kitchen usually makes the best second room.
+You may choose to have the party are at home in which case the kitchen usually makes the best second room.

 If the party really is just for the children, then I suggest you send the parents home to return at the end of the party.